-Major Rivers, along with his horse, Aquifer, has been visiting Texas 4th and 5th grade classrooms for the past 25 years.
-This multidisciplinary curriculum includes a teacher's guide on CD-ROM, colorful and engaging student workbooks and home leaflets, and an introductory movie on DVD.
+Major Rivers, along with his horse, Aquifer, has been visiting Texas 4th and 5th grade classrooms for over 25 years.
+This multidisciplinary program includes a teacher's guide on CD-ROM, colorful and engaging student workbooks and home leaflets, and an introductory movie on DVD.
 The program teaches students where water comes from, how to protect water resources, and how to use water wisely.

 Know Your Texas Water is a Web-based education resource for teachers and parents who would like to know more about Texas water.
 It features Web quests, animations, maps, and other tools based on TWDB's research, including the State Water Plan.
 Water resource workshops for teachers are posted on this Web page.

 Hydrogeologists develop physical models to better understand how aquifers work.
 In these videos, you will learn how groundwater moves through an aquifer by following the dye trace through the model.
 You will learn the basics of porosity, permeability, recharge, discharge, unconfined and confined aquifers, karst aquifers, point source pollution and nonpoint source pollution.